aws-samples/rds-postgres-upgrade/README.md

    ```
      1. AWS Resources Required:

-        - EC2 instance for running this script
+        - EC2 instance primarily to store and run upgrade script, and store log files

         - IAM profile attached to EC2 instance with necessary permissions